Daleep Singh: Russia's invasion of Ukraine

 After the Russian invasion of Ukraine in late February 2022, Singh emerged as a chief architect of the economic sanctions imposed by the United States on Russia, detailing the Administration's design and strategy in multiple press briefings from the White House podium and press interviews, including a feature story on 60 minutes.
 Singh identified that the Russian economy was dependent on Western cutting-edge technologies such as microchips and software and that the Russian economy was vulnerable to a sudden stop of overseas capital.

 He pushed for and coordinated the sanctions measures taken against Russia's central bank, as the US, EU, UK, Japan, and Canada prohibited any dealings with the entity only two days after the invasion began.
 According to the New Yorker, "No entity as large as the Russian Central Bank, nor so important to the global economy, had been sanctioned in modern times."

-Singh began "an extended leave of absence" from the White House beginning in April 2022, immediately after returning from India where he met his Indian counterparts, reportedly due to family reasons.
+Singh left the White House beginning in May 2022, reportedly due to family reasons, before returning in February 2024 and staying until the end of the Biden Administration.

-2022 - 2024
+2022–2024

 Singh has testified to Congress on the Russia sanctions regime, argued in favor of "freedom bonds"for Ukraine (inspired by the Brady plan), and continued to advocate forcefully in favor of a digital dollar.

 In June 2022, he joined PGIM, one of the world's largest global asset managers, as its chief global economist.
 In December 2022, Singh was named to the Bloomberg 50 list of individuals who most influenced the global business landscape.